Azure-Samples/industrial-iot-patterns/5_ExplorationDataAnalysis/README.md

 ## Scenario / Hypothesis

 Our scenario is around predicting failures (quality related) based on machine condition.
-The telemetry data contains a point in time snapshot of all the sensor values, how these values impact failures conditions is logged in a different system.
+The telemetry data contains a point in time snapshot of all the sensor values, how these values actually impacted quality failures conditions is logged in a different system.
 For this sample we will use:

 1. Simulated Sensor Data
     - Generated via an IoT Edge Module